 Salt, to taste

 1. If you are using prepackaged steamed beets for the beet potato salad, skip to step 3.
 If using raw beets, preheat the oven to 400º F. Line a glass loaf pan with a large piece of non-stick aluminum foil.
 Add the raw beets.

 2. Fold the aluminum over the beets, and crimp it together to seal the beets inside.
 Bake at 400º F for 40 minutes or until the beets are soft enough to enjoy eating.
 Remove from the oven, and allow to cool completely.

 3. Fill a large pot of water with 1 inch of water.
 Lower a steamer basket into it, and cover with a lid.
 Bring to a boil.
 Then, add the red potatoes to the steamer basket, and cover with the lid.
 Steam for 12-15 minutes or until the potatoes are cooked through.

 4. Remove the red potatoes from the basket and allow to cool.
 When cool enough to handle, remove the peel.
 It’s super easy–just tear it away.
 When you’re done peeling the potatoes, dice them into small cubes.

 5. Add the cold beets, cold potatoes, carrots, scallions, sauerkraut, fresh dill, and raw sunflower seeds to a large mixing bowl.

-6. Stir everything together, and taste.
+6. Stir everything together, and taste the beet potato salad.
 Add sauerkraut brine and salt.
-Taste, and adjust seasonings, if needed (more dill? more salt? more brine?).
+Taste again, and adjust seasonings, if needed (more dill? more salt? more brine?).
 Serve cold.